BYLAWS Bay Area Soccer Association

 Article IV - Meetings

 Section 5.
 Regular Meetings.
 Board of Directors Meetings.
-Meetings of the board shall be held quarterly and in December,the regular meeting shall follow the annual meeting.
+Meetings of the board shall be held at least quarterly and in December, the regular meeting shall follow the annual meeting.
 Such meetings shall be for the purpose of the organization and consideration of any other business, which may be brought before the board, at such time and place as the Board of Directors may designate.

 Section 7.
 Quorum.
 The majority of the Board of Directors members present in person at the time of the meeting shall constitute a quorum.